Christ Carried to the Tomb

-Christ Carried to the Tomb (c.
-1610) is oil on canvas painting by Sisto Badalocchio.
+Christ Carried to the tomb (c.
+1610) is an oil on canvas painting by Sisto Badalocchio.
 It is located in Room XVIII of the Borghese Gallery in Rome.
-Its dimesions are 123 x 168 cm.
+Its dimensions are 123 x 168 cm.

 Sisto Badalocchio assisted Annibale Carracci with the decoration of the Palazzo Farnese in Rome after working with Agostino Carracci in Parma from 1600 to 1602.
-Together with Lanfranco, in 1607 he published a series of engravings after Raphael’s Vatican logge.
-Although he returned to Parma in 1609, he visited Rome again on various events.
+Together with Lanfranco, in 1607, he published a series of engravings after Raphael’s Rooms in the Vatican City.
+Although he returned to Parma in 1609, he revisited Rome on various events.

-The horizontal format is suited to this depiction of the body of Christ being carried to his tomb on a winding-sheet in accordance with an iconographic tradition dating from the 15th century.
+The horizontal format is suited to this depiction of the body of Christ being carried to his tomb on a winding sheet, following an iconographic tradition dating from the 15th century.

 This painting, datable to the second decade of the 17th century, is of unknown provenance.
 It is not recorded before the fidei-commissum of 1833, where it is attributed generically to the Borghese School

-Despite the fact that Roberto Longhi proposed the name of Antonio, Annibale Carracci’s nephew and Agostino’s son, Denis Mahon subsequently ascribed the artwork to Sisto Badalocchio.
+Even though Roberto Longhi proposed the name of Antonio, Annibale Carracci’s nephew and Agostino’s son, Denis Mahon, subsequently ascribed the artwork to Sisto Badalocchio.

-Several other versions of the painting exist nowadays, though their attribution remains problematic; a comparable composition is also known in a number of versions, of which one is in the National Gallery, London.
-Badalocchio is recognized today as an important figure in bringing the artistic styles of the Italian Baroque to northern Italy.
+Several other versions of the painting exist nowadays, though their attribution remains problematic; a comparable composition is also known in several versions in the National Gallery, London.
+Badalocchio is recognized today as an essential figure in bringing the artistic styles of the Italian Baroque to northern Italy.